alankrit29/ansible/README.md

 > If all checks are passed, run the ansible lamp playbook as: ansible-playbook -v lamp.yml

-After Ansible deployment, login client servers and check if everything is as it was was planned.
+After Ansible deployment, login client servers and check if everything is as good as it was planned.